Pro-Bono Consulting

 Noor Al Balushi

-Noor Al Balushi (Class of 2029) is a freshman from Muscat, Oman, planning to concentrate in Finance and Entrepreneurship and Innovation.
-She joined Wharton Women her freshman fall on the Pro-Bono Consulting Committee.
-Beyond Wharton Women, Noor is involved in Penn Traditions and the Penn Arab Student Society.
-In her free time, she enjoys traveling, shopping, nature walks, exploring new cafes, cake decorating, and spending time with friends.
+Noor Al Balushi (Class of 2029) is from Muscat, Oman, and plans to concentrate in Finance and Legal Studies.
+She joined Wharton Women on the Pro-Bono Consulting Committee in her freshman fall.
+Beyond Wharton Women, Noor is involved with Wharton’s Undergraduate Consulting Club, the Penn Undergraduate Biotech Society, Penn Traditions, the Omani Student Organization at Penn, and the Penn Arab Student Society.
+In her free time, Noor enjoys getting an iced matcha with white mocha from The Ground Cafe, traveling, cake decorating, shopping, and hiking.

 Chloe Kang

-Chloe Kang (Class of 2029) is from Eldersburg, Maryland and is in the Huntsman Program majoring in International Studies and Business with a target language in German.
-She joined Wharton Women her Freshman Fall on the Pro-Bono Consulting Committee.
-Outside of Wharton Women, Chloe is involved with the Korean Undergraduate Business Society, International Affairs Association, and PEER.
-In her free time, she can be found dancing, eating udon at McClelland, and going on late night walks.
+Chloe Kang (Class of 2029) is from Eldersburg, Maryland and in the Huntsman Program studying International Studies and Business.
+Chloe joined Wharton Women and PBC in her freshman fall.
+She is also involved with the Korean Undergraduate Business Society, Scholars of Finance, and ASPIRE.
+In her free time, Chloe loves dancing and going on late night walks.

 Jaimie Ng